tri-cods/github-pages/sections/05-content.md

 ### Activity: adding content to your site

-1. Find one or two images you'd like to link to or add to your site.

-2. Build out the content of your site by editing `index.md`.
-Use markdown syntax to add headers, images, lists, and links -- refer to our [markdown guide](../more/markdown.md)
+Build out the content of your site by editing your `index.md`.
+Use markdown syntax to add headers, images, lists, and links -- refer to our [markdown guide](../more/markdown.md) as needed.

+Need some placeholder text?
+Check out [Lit Ipsum](https://litipsum.com), a site that generates placeholder text text from a selection of public-domain British novels, as an alternative to the [Lorem Ipsum](https://www.lipsum.com/) passage exemplum from the early days of the printing press.

+Add one or two images to your site.
+These can be linked from elsewhere or uploaded directly to your repository.
+Make sure that anything you upload to your site does not have rights restrictions: here are some recommendations for adding rights-free media:

+- [Wikimedia Commons](https://commons.wikimedia.org/) images: you can link to these directly by clicking "use this file on the web" and copying and pasting the File URL
+- [Unsplash.com](https://unsplash.com/) offers free-to-use stock photos by professional photographers.
+Download an image you like (I recommend using the small resolution size) and give credit to the photographer.
+- [Free to Reuse sets from the Library of Congress](https://www.loc.gov/free-to-use/): eclectic media from their collections without rights restrictions.

-3. Create a new page for your site by adding a new markdown file to your repository.
-Create links to help you navigate between pages.
+Create a new page for your site by adding a new markdown file to your repository -- add a YAML header and to indicate the page title as well as links to navigate between your pages or internally on a page.

 [<<<Back](04-how.md) | [Next>>>](06-customize.md)